edcasan/sqlalchemy-challenge/README.md

 - Plotted the results as a histogram with bins=12.

 Climate App
-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.

-Use Flask to create your routes.
+- Used Flask to create my routes,

-Routes

-/

-Home page.

-List all routes that are available.
+- Listed all routes that are available,
+-